AbdelkarimDouadjia/Predicting_Used_Car_Prices_with_Linear_Regression/README.md

 - Predictions for new unseen car data

 ## Dataset
 We used the **Craigslist Cars and Trucks Data** from Kaggle.
+The dataset is publicly available and contains over 426,000 entries with features including:
+- **Price:** The target variable representing the car price.
+- **Manufacturer, Model:** Car brand and model details.
+- **Odometer Reading:** Mileage information.
+- **Fuel Type & Transmission Type:** Information about the fuel and transmission systems.

-You can find the dataset at the following link:
+Access the dataset here:
 [Kaggle's "Used Cars" Dataset](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data)

 ## Project Files
 This repository contains the following files:
-- `1_Linear_Regression.ipynb`: Jupyter Notebook containing the code for data preprocessing, model training, and evaluation.
+- `1_Linear_Regression.ipynb`: Jupyter Notebook containing code for data preprocessing, model training, and evaluation.
 - `1_Linear_Regression_report.pdf`: Report summarizing the project's findings and analysis.
 - `01.
 Linear Regression.pdf`: Instructions outlining the tasks and methodology followed in this project.

 ## Methodology

-### 1. Data Exploration and Preprocessing
+### Data Exploration and Preprocessing
-- Loaded and examined the dataset to understand its structure.
+- **Data Loading:** Loaded and examined the dataset to understand its structure.
-- Identified and handled missing values and outliers.
+- **Missing Values and Outliers:** Identified and handled missing values and outliers.
-- Visualized the distribution of key features and the target variable (car price).
+- **Visualization:** Explored the distribution of key features and the target variable (car price).

-### 2. Feature Engineering
+### Feature Engineering
-- Extracted useful features, such as car age from the manufacturing year.
+- **Feature Extraction:** Derived useful features such as car age from the manufacturing year.
-- Encoded categorical variables using label encoding.
+- **Encoding:** Applied label encoding to categorical variables.
-- Normalized and scaled numerical features to improve model performance.
+- **Normalization and Scaling:** Normalized and scaled numerical features to improve model performance.

-### 3. Model Training
+### Model Training
-- Split the dataset into training and testing sets.
+- **Data Splitting:** Divided the dataset into training and testing sets.
+- **Model Implementation:**
-- Trained a **linear regression model** using **scikit-learn**.
+  - Trained a linear regression model using scikit-learn.
-- Also implemented a custom linear regression model as part of coursework.
+  - Implemented a custom linear regression model as part of coursework.

-### 4. Model Evaluation
+### Model Evaluation
+- **Evaluation Metrics:** Assessed model performance using:
-- Used **Mean Squared Error (MSE)** and **R-squared score** to evaluate model performance:
+  - **Mean Squared Error (MSE):** 63,529,711.82
-  - **MSE:** 63,529,711.82
   - **R-squared Score:** 0.63
-- Generated scatter plots to visualize predicted vs. actual car prices.
+- **Visualization:** Generated scatter plots to compare predicted vs. actual car prices.

-### 5. Feature Importance Analysis
+### Feature Importance Analysis
-- Identified key factors influencing car prices:
+- **Key Influencers:** Identified factors influencing car prices:
-  - **Manufacturer:** Luxury brands like Ferrari, Aston-Martin, and Tesla had the highest positive impact on price.
+  - **Manufacturer:** Luxury brands (e.g., Ferrari, Aston-Martin, Tesla) showed a high positive impact.
-  - **Fuel type:** Diesel had a notable influence.
+  - **Fuel Type:** Diesel demonstrated a notable influence.
-  - **Odometer readings:** Had a moderate impact on price.
+  - **Odometer Readings:** Had a moderate impact on pricing.

-### 6. Predictions on New Car Data
+### Predictions on New Car Data
-- Tested the model with unseen car data:
+- **Testing:** Evaluated the model on unseen car data.
-  - **Example:**
-    - Manufacturer: Toyota
-    - Model: Corolla
-    - Year: 2018
+- **Example Prediction:**
-    - Odometer: 40,000 miles
-    - Fuel Type: Gasoline
-    - Transmission: Automatic
+  - **Input:** Manufacturer: Toyota, Model: Corolla, Year: 2018, Odometer: 40,000 miles, Fuel Type: Gasoline, Transmission: Automatic
   - **Predicted Price:** $26,067.73

 ## Results and Insights
-- The model performs well for lower-priced cars (<$50,000) but struggles with luxury vehicles due to price variability.
+- The model performs well for lower-priced cars (<$50,000) but struggles with luxury vehicles due to higher price variability.
-- Buyers should consider mileage and fuel efficiency, while sellers can leverage premium brand value for higher pricing.
+- Key insights include the importance of mileage, fuel efficiency, and brand value in influencing car prices.
-- The model can be used in **automated pricing systems** for used car marketplaces.
+- The model shows potential for use in automated pricing systems in used car marketplaces.

 ## Limitations and Future Improvements
-- The model is limited by dataset biases and feature availability.
+- **Dataset Biases:** The model is limited by inherent biases and feature availability in the dataset.
-- Advanced regression techniques such as **polynomial regression** or **regularized regression (Ridge, Lasso)** could improve accuracy.
+- **Advanced Techniques:** Incorporating advanced regression techniques such as polynomial regression or regularized regression (Ridge, Lasso) could improve accuracy.
-- Incorporating real-time car pricing data could enhance predictive performance.
+- **Real-Time Data:** Integrating real-time car pricing data may enhance predictive performance.

 ## Technologies Used
 - **Python**